 Happy Children’s Book Week!
-We thought we’d share a few of our favorite modern picture books, but a few turned into a scroll-like, falling-off-the-table list that we JUST could NOT trim down.
-So instead of just writing them all out – we made a PDF of little cards that you can easily print out and make into adorbs visual library wishlist books!
+We thought we’d share a few of our favorite modern picture books, but a FEW turned into a scroll-like, falling-off-the-table list that we JUST could NOT trim down.
+So instead of just writing them all out – we made a free PDF of little cards that you can easily print out and make into adorbs visual library wishlist books!
 The pictures help young readers identify which books they’d like to read, so you can flip through the cards together and pick out a group of wants.
-Just staple, clip, throw into an envelope, or bind (like we did) and you have a super cute little book of library books to find and enjoy!
+Just staple, clip, throw into an envelope, or bind (like we did) and you have a super cute little book of modern picture books to find and enjoy!

 You can download our book cards, along with an extra 2 pages of book cover templates and blank pages below!

-To make your own minibooks you’ll need:
+To make your own modern picture books mini book you’ll need: